j2store/userguide/canadapost_shipping_plugin.md

 **Geozone**

 You can select a geozone and restrict the availability of this shipping method to the countries/zones in that geozone.
-Leave empty / un selected for making this shipping method available to customers from all regions.
+Leave empty/un selected for making this shipping method available to customers from all regions.

 **Debug**

-If you set this to yes, then debug messages will be logged and saved in the cache folder in your Joomla root directory.
+If you set this to **Yes**, then debug messages will be logged and saved in the cache folder in your Joomla root directory.
-Set this to NO in Live websites.
+Set this to **No** in Live websites.

 #### Support
-You can contact support@j2store.org if you have any questions.
+You can contact ***support@j2store.org*** if you have any questions.